chipcullen/chipcullen_com_hugo/content/post/art-direction-for-the-web-book-review/index.md

 ---
 title: "Art Direction for the Web: a Book Review"
-date: 2019-05-20T08:37:44-04:00
+date: 2019-05-23T21:42:44-04:00
-draft: true
+draft: false
 slug: "art-direction-for-the-web-book-review"
 description: "A review of Andy Clarke's new book."
+metaimage: "/art-direction-for-the-web-book-review/art_direction_for_the_web_cover_hu33627d6b319b14f56dcf1de34fa7b07a_173120_800x0_resize_q75_box.jpg"
 tags: ["books"]
-custom_properties: []
+custom_properties: [
+    "
+    --text-transform-h3: none;
+    --background-color-header: var(--yellow);
+    --font-weight-h1: 502;
+    --font-size-h1-large: 6rem;
+    --font-weight-h1-large: 402;
+    --color-drop-cap: var(--blue-dark);
+    ",
+  ]
 ---

-{{< figure class="art-direction-image" figcaption="Art Direction for the Web by Andy Clarke" >}}
-{{<img src="art_direction_for_the_web_cover.jpg" alt="The cover of Art Direction for the Web by Andy Clarke" sizes="100vw, (min-width: 58em) 580px,">}}
-{{< /figure >}}

 Let's start this book review with a warning - I'm not about to be impartial.
 [Andy Clarke](https://stuffandnonsense.co.uk/) is a bit of a hero for me.
 His earlier work, [Transcending CSS](https://www.amazon.com/Transcending-CSS-Fine-Art-Design/dp/0321410971), is literally the book that started my career in web development.
 It is why, to this day, CSS is my comfort zone.

+{{< figure class="art-direction-image" figcaption="Art Direction for the Web by Andy Clarke" >}}
+{{<img src="art_direction_for_the_web_cover.jpg" alt="The cover of Art Direction for the Web by Andy Clarke" sizes="100vw, (min-width: 58em) 580px,">}}
+{{< /figure >}}

-Needless to say, when I heard that he was working on a new book, and it was on a topic that I found _facinating_, I could hardly wait to get my hands on it.
+Needless to say, when I heard that he was working on a new book, and it was on a topic that I found _fascinating_, I could hardly wait to get my hands on it.

 ([You can purchase it from Smashing Magazine here.](https://www.smashingmagazine.com/printed-books/art-direction-for-the-web/))